razmia02/razmia02/README.md

 # Hi, I'm Razmia Sabahat
-I'm a **Bioinformatics Scientist** with a background in genomics, and transcriptomics.
+I'm a **Bioinformatics Scientist** with a background in genomics and transcriptomics.
 ## Expertise
 - **Whole Genome (WGS) and Whole Exome Sequencing (WES) Analysis**
   - Data preprocessing, alignment, and variant calling